UX Design8-minute read

 The Best Information Architecture Tools

 Draw.io, used in the video above, is completely free for personal and professional use and automatically plugs into Google Drive.
-It also has integrations with Confluence and JIRA, which are paid.
+It also has integrations with Confluence and Jira, which are paid.
 Draw.io is excellent for flowcharting, creating user flows and information architecture, and with Drive functionality, multiple people can work on the same document and see changes live.
 There’s also a free offline version.

 draw.io an online tool for building information architecture

-All of the tools listed above are made for speed and ease of use, specifically around flowcharting, which follows nearly identical principles to information architecture.
+The diagramming tools listed above are made for speed and ease of use, specifically around flowcharting, which follows nearly identical principles to information architecture.
 Other applications like Balsamiq, MindMeister, MindManager, or XMind all offer similar-style behavior but are built for other major purposes, such as prototyping or mind mapping.

 Information Architecture Best Practices